texhex/BiosSledgehammer/README.md

 With Windows 10 1703, you can in-place switch to UEFI boot mode (see this [demo](https://technet.microsoft.com/en-us/windows/mt782786) for details).
 This is a two step process by first executing [MBR2GPT.exe](https://technet.microsoft.com/en-us/itpro/windows/deploy/mbr-to-gpt), which prepares Windows to use UEFI boot mode, and then changing the BIOS settings to start in UEFI mode.

 For the later, you can use BIOS Sledgehammer with the ``-ActivateUEFIBoot`` switch.
-When this switched is used, only the file ``Activate-UEFIBoot.txt`` will be applied.
+When this switched is used, only the file ``Activate-UEFIBoot.txt`` will be applied which is read from the matching [model folder](#modelsfolder).
+Example:

-As with any other configuration file, this file is stored in the model folder.
-For example, if you execute it on a *HP EliteBook 850 G2* and the [model folder](#modelsfolder) is called `` \Models\HP EliteBook 850 G2\``, the entire file path is ``\Models\HP EliteBook 850 G2\Activate-UEFIBoot.txt``.
-Here is an example:

 ```
 # 850 G2